AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 ]
 But some types can be omitted
 #example[
-  The type of a transcendental number in $A C F_p$ is distinct from that of an algebraic number, and can be omitted, for example in $hat(Q)$.
+  The type of a transcendental number in $A C F_p$ is distinct from that of an algebraic number, and can be omitted, for example in $hat(QQ)$.
 ]

 The first example here is an important one to keep in mind since all the properties of that type can be proved from the single formula $x = c$.